Skip to content

 Install Redis Server

-Fleet uses Redis to handle quick data tasks.
+Fleet relies on Redis (an in-memory data store used for caching and messaging) to handle quick data tasks.
 Install it with this command:

 sudo apt install redis